Mandates that create impact — deliberately anonymised.

 Discreet mandates.
 Tangible impact.

-The following mandate examples are deliberately weighted by advisory logic: first capital, investments and transactions, then transformation, operational leadership and financing, followed by special situations, forensic matters and disputes, and finally institutional project development and sector-specific mandates.
+The mandate examples are weighted by advisory logic: capital and transactions, transformation and financing, special situations, and institutional as well as sector-specific mandates.

 Family Office & Off-Market Investment Sourcing Identification and execution of non-public investment opportunities Search for a suitable investment portfolio with a focus on real estate, access to credible off-market assets and successful transaction support.